alex-shpak/hugo-book/README.md

  - Keep minimal (or zero) default configuration
  - Avoid interference with user-defined layouts

-Feel free to open issue if you missing some configuration or customisation option.
+Feel free to open issue if you missing some configuration or customization option.

 ## License
 [MIT](LICENSE)